GensaGames/Dashcam-Speed-Detection/README.md

 1.1.1.
 Source Image and Source Image Areas.
 Red Box represents Working Area, for the next steps.
 <br/> <br/>

 But we have another interesting question here.
-As you can see, we have Working Area, which consist from `Close` and `Far` subareas.
+As you can see, we have Working Area, which consist from some Sub Areas, Close and Far.
 First one, has more features about road changes (has more changes over time, due of camera angle).
 And Second one with more noise like side objects, other cars and less road changes.

 <br/>